dataJSA/radiant-mlhub/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Want to suggest improvements?
+about: Want to suggest a new features?
 Let us know! 🚀
 title: ''
 labels: ''
 assignees: ''